JBro-Birds/MechaCar_Statistical_Analysis/README.md

 ![p_value_r_squared](https://raw.githubusercontent.com/JBro-Birds/MechaCar_Statistical_Analysis/master/support_images_read.me/p_value_r_squared.png)

 *  Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+Based on the assumption that .05 level of significance is statistically significant the vehicle lenght (2.60e-12 coefficient) and ground clearance (5.21e-08 coefficient) variables provide a non-random amount of variance to the mpg values in the dataset.
+The other three variables have coefficients > 0.5.

 * Is the slope of the linear model considered to be zero?
 Why or why not?